ComComServicesLtd/flexscada-docker/README.md

 you will need to change the root url on grafana in the script below.
 The default for GRAFANA_ROOT is http://localhost:3000 You will also need to reverse proxy /plugins and /dashborad as below since there are some hard links there in the flexscada app plugin

-example nginx reverse proxy for accessing the grafana at /cloud, this is especially useful for shielding grafaa behind https
+example nginx reverse proxy for accessing the grafana at /cloud, this is especially useful for shielding grafana behind https

 ```
 location /cloud/ {